 • Real estate markets offering permanent residency or second passport options

-Investing in real estate abroad not only diversifies your asset base—it anchors your wealth in jurisdictions less likely to be impacted by the direct consequences of war or capital restrictions.
+Investing in real estate abroad diversifies your asset base and anchors your wealth in jurisdictions far less likely to feel the direct consequences of war or capital restrictions.
+That kind of geographic separation is one of the most durable forms of financial protection available to you.

 FAQs